 Edith Maud Ellis (1878 – 1963) was a Quaker much concerned for peace and justice in South Africa, in Ireland and worldwide.
-During World War 1 she worked in the Friends’ Service Committee set up by London Yearly Meeting to support those Quakers who refused conscription, becoming its Treasurer and Acting Secretary at the time of the London Guildhall trial (1918) and one of the Committee’s officers for publishing the pamphlet ‘A Challenge to Militarism’ without submitting it to censorship.
+During World War 1 she worked in the Friends’ Service Committee set up by London Yearly Meeting to support those Quakers who refused conscription, becoming its Treasurer and Acting Secretary at the time of the London Guildhall trial (1918) when she was prosecuted as one of the Committee’s officers for publishing the pamphlet ‘A Challenge to Militarism’ without submitting it to censorship.

 Her immutable convictions took her to Holloway for three months’ imprisonment, and the impassioned letter she wrote calling her fellow Quakers to a new discipleship made such a deep impression that it was circulated to all the Quaker Meetings in Britain by order of the 4 October 1918 Meeting for Sufferings in which it had been read aloud.